 Cats are very clean animals by nature, so when your cat starts urinating outside the litter box, this is usually a sign that there is something wrong with either the cat or the litter box.
-The first thing you should do is take your cat to the vet to rule out a physical problem such as feline diabetes, FLUTD and old age.
+The first thing you should do is take your cat to the veterinarian to rule out a physical problem such as feline diabetes, FLUTD and old age.
+Has this behaviour started suddenly?
+Have you noticed any other changes such as crying in the litter tray, going to the toilet more, hiding, increased thirst?

 Once the physical is ruled out then it’s time to look at what is causing your cat to urinate outside of the litter tray.

 Causes of inappropriate urination in cats: